Lead-Safe Renovation, Repair, and Painting

 Translate this page into other languages:

-Information for Homeowners, Contractors, Landlords, and Tenants
+Information for landlords and contractors

 - Clean up after the work is complete.
 Use a wet mop with a removable head and then throw out the mop head after you’re done.
 Use a vacuum with a HEPA filter followed by mopping to ensure surfaces are dust free.
 Shop vacs should not be used for cleanup because they can spread lead dust.